2022 Kansas abortion referendum

+On June 24, 2022, six weeks before the referendum, the Supreme Court's ruling in Dobbs v.
+Jackson Women's Health Organization overturned Roe v.
+Wade, allowing individual states to ban abortion.
+While the Kansas referendum had already been scheduled, the Dobbs decision greatly increased the impact of its results, both in terms of its potential effects and as a bellwether of voter sentiment about abortion bans.
 The amendment was ultimately defeated by an 18-point margin, which was partially attributed to higher-than-usual turnout and an increase in voter registration in the run-up to the referendum.

 Background

-In 2015, the state legislature passed the Kansas Unborn Child Protection from Dismemberment Abortion Act which would prohibit dilation and evacuation abortions, which accounted for 9% of abortions in Kansas, with few exceptions, such as to preserve the life of the mother.
+In 2015, the state legislature passed the Kansas Unborn Child Protection from Dismemberment Abortion Act, which would prohibit dilation and evacuation abortions, which accounted for 9% of abortions in Kansas, with few exceptions, such as to preserve the life of the mother.
 In response, two abortion providers in Overland Park and others sued the state in the Shawnee County District Court, arguing that sections 1 and 2 of the constitution's Bill of Rights recognized a "fundamental right to abortion".
 The court agreed, blocking the law from taking into effect.
 As such, the state attorney general appealed the case, titled Hodes & Nauser v.
 Derek Schmidt, to the Kansas Court of Appeals.
 It issued a 7–7 decision in January 2016, effectively upholding the district court's decision.
 The state then appealed again to the state supreme court, with oral arguments heard in March 2017.
 It argued that the state constitution couldn't protect abortion rights since abortion was mostly illegal when it was drafted in 1859 and that physicians had other ways to perform second-trimester abortions.
-The court published its 6–1 ruling to affirm the lower courts' judgment on April 26, 2019, which stated that the first section of the state bill of rights in which "all men are possessed of equal and inalienable natural rights" include "a woman's right to make decisions about her body".
-The decision also stated that the right to abortion may only be infringed if "the State has a compelling interest and has narrowly tailored its actions to that interest".
+The court published its 6–1 ruling to affirm the lower courts' judgement on April 26, 2019, which stated that the first section of the state bill of rights in which "all men are possessed of equal and inalienable natural rights" include "a woman's right to make decisions about her body".
+The decision also stated that the right to abortion may only be infringed if "the State has a compelling interest, and has narrowly tailored its actions to that interest".